oxcamne/oxcam/docs/members.md

 ### Email

-If you have a Society email address, the link above the grid allows you to compose and send email to any email address(es).
+If you have a Society email address (address includes SOCIETY_SHORT_NAME), the link above the grid allows you to compose and send email to any email address(es).
 And if a list of members has been selected using the filter, there will be an additional link to send a notice to that list.

 ### Add Member